ghiggi/xsphere/README.md

-# xsphere - A package to display NWP fields on spherical unstructured grid with xarray.
+# xsphere - A package to remap and display NWP fields on spherical unstructured grid with xarray.

-The code in this repository provides a solution to display with xarray NWP fields on spherical unstructured grid.
+The code in this repository provides a solution to remap and display NWP fields on spherical unstructured grid.
 It builds mainly upon xarray, cartopy and pygsp.

 ATTENTION: The code is subject to changes in the coming months.